Soups, Sides, and Salads

 Add the cheese to the au gratin cheese sauce

-Assembling the best ever cheesy au gratin potatoes
+Assembling the cheesy au gratin potatoes

 Repeat with 2 more layers of potatoes, onion and cheese sauce then finish with a final layer of potatoes.
 Top with the last of the cheese sauce and then the ½ cup of shredded cheese.
 If desired sprinkle with additional thyme.